lordnino/JavaScript-pattern-essentials/read.md

 By inheriting the class obtains the data and the behavior from the ancestor class.
 Inheritance is fully supported in Javascript, but through a different mechanism, called **prototypal inheritance**.
 Each object in JavaScript has a prototype object from which it derives properties and methods.

+## **Polymorphism**

+The word polymorphism literally means many forms.
+It is the ability to create multiple objects that to the program appear of the same type but they are different. this is accomplished by creating objects that have the same interface (properties and methods) but their concrete implementation is very different.

+Suppose we are modeling different zoo animals; a swan, a monkey, and an elephant.
+All these animals have a skin and they can move and talk.
+To model these we create for each an object with the following iterface: a skin property and two methods: move and talk.